uclaioes/baaec-emv/report.md

 #### Pivot Energy {#pivot-energy}

-The project manager at Pivot Energy responsible for developing the BAAEC CS sites provided the UCLA research team with relevant details about the design characteristics of the project site that were necessary for conducting this EM\&V analysis.
+The project manager at Pivot Energy responsible for developing the BAAEC CS sites provided the UCLA research team with relevant details about the design characteristics of the project site that were necessary for conducting this EM&V analysis.
 These details included the BAAEC project sites nameplate capacities (kW-DC) and inverter output ratings (kW-AC) as well as hourly interval production data for several other sites that could be used as a point of reference for the analysis.

 #### Clean Power Alliance {#clean-power-alliance}